vivek395/SIGMOID-ACTIVATION-FUNCTION/README.md

 ## Result:
-  Thus developed a python code to create a simple feed-forward or perception neural networks to employ the Sigmoid activation function.
-This neuron was trained such that it can predict the correct output value when provided with a new set of input data.
+  Thus created a perception to employ the Sigmoid activation function.
+This neuron was successfully trained to predict the correct output value, when provided with a new set of input data.